 The Wildcraft Forest

-The Wildcraft Forest operates a regenerative farm and forest located between Lumby and Cherryville, British Columbia.
+The Wildcraft Forest operates a regenerative farm and forest located in the Monashee region of British Columbia.
 We also harvest from other privately held and crown lands within approximately 15,000 acres in the Monashee, including the Upper Shuswap and the Okanagan Highlands.

 We are not loggers, we hand-harvest botanicals using wild dynamic permaculture principles within very limited small footprint harvests and within a strict harvest rotation so that eco-systems will experience very little impact.
 Forest dominates most of the eastern edge of the Okanagan, Upper Shuswap and Monashee.
 The variety of our forests is a reflection of the broad range of climate, geology, topography and soil present here.
 These physical factors contribute to a variety of forest communities and provides various stages of forest succession which then creates a rich and diverse mosaic of forest cover.